 From Interest to User: Conversion Validation

-Assumption 4: Agencies are willing to pay per viewing lead.
+Assumption 4: Agencies are willing to pay per viewing for qualified renters.

 Reasons: